MySQL, MongoDB, Redis를 같이 쓴 이유

 3. Polyglot Persistence (Chosen)

 Using the optimal store for each data type.
-Operating 3 DBs increases complexity, but with hundreds of chat messages per second and frequent list queries, a single DB couldn’t meet performance requirements.
+Operating 3 DBs increases complexity, but a single DB couldn’t meet performance requirements.

 Different Data Characteristics